imesense-projects/mcforge1.12.2-emptymod/CODE_OF_CONDUCT.md

 # Code of Conduct

-This document describes the code of conduct adopted by the team and project community.
+This document describes the code of conduct adopted by the team in the project community.

 ## Purpose